The Use of Knowledge in Society

 "The Use of Knowledge in Society" is a scholarly article written by Austrian-British academic economist Friedrich Hayek, first published in the September 1945 issue of The American Economic Review.

 Written (along with The Meaning of Competition) as a rebuttal to fellow economist Oskar R. Lange and his endorsement of a planned economy, it was included among the twelve essays in Hayek's 1948 compendium Individualism and Economic Order.
 The article is considered one of the most important in the field of modern economics.

+Hayek argues that information is decentralized and that that knowledge is unevenly dispersed among different members of society.
+As a result, decisions are best made by those with local knowledge rather than by a central authority.
+The article's influence extended beyond economics, Jimmy Wales, co-founder of Wikipedia, stated these concepts were "central" to his thinking about "how to manage the Wikipedia project".

 Argument

 Hayek's article argues against the establishment of a Central Pricing Board (advocated by Lange) by highlighting the dynamic and organic nature of market price-fluctuations, and the benefits of this phenomenon.
 He asserts that a centrally planned economy could never match the efficiency of the open market because what is known by a single agent is only a small fraction of the sum total of knowledge held by all members of society.
 A decentralized economy thus complements the dispersed nature of information spread throughout society.
 In Hayek's words, "The marvel is that in a case like that of a scarcity of one raw material, without an order being issued, without more than perhaps a handful of people knowing the cause, tens of thousands of people whose identity could not be ascertained by months of investigation, are made to use the material or its products more sparingly; that is, they move in the right direction."
 The article also discusses the concepts of 'individual equilibrium' and of Hayek's notion of the divide between information which is useful and practicable versus that which is purely scientific or theoretical.